-Depending on our time of arrival, I’m planning on a prologue that will either take me up and down the Lautaret, or to Bardonecchia and back, over the Echelle.
+Depending on our time of arrival, I’m planning on a prologue of my Tour de France 2017 that will either take me up and down the Lautaret, or to Bardonecchia and back, over the Echelle.

 Going up the Lautaret, Paula will have to block the road further up to the Galibier, because I may well forget my good intentions and push myself into taking on that steep final too.

 The Lautaret itself (2,057 m, 27.7 kilometers, 3.1%) is almost false flat – for pros anyway – up to le Casset, but even during the final 7 to 8 kilometers, the grades rarely exceed 7%.